fictive-kin/webshell/README.md

 --------------------
 Webshell supports all of the HTTP verbs in a simple to use syntax.
 The response's status code (and the requested URL) are printed.
-Headers are are expanded to local variables, and they can be inspected.
-Additionally, if the response suggests a redirect to anotehr URL, the `$_.follow()` function can be called for easy location following.
+Headers are expanded to local variables, and they can be inspected.
+Additionally, if the response suggests a redirect to another URL, the `$_.follow()` function can be called for easy location following.

     http://localhost > GET http://google.com/